 What is an occupancy agreement?

-A licence or a lease is granted to a trader to use the specified trading spaces at the market on a regular basis, for the sale of the specified goods.
+A licence or a lease agreement is granted to a trader to use the specified trading spaces at the market on a regular basis, for the sale of the specified goods.

 Leases are issued at Arndale, Church Street and Gorton markets for a maximum five years but can be ended with three months notice and include rights of assignment.